 By Walla Walla Sweets

-The series continues on Saturday with a 7:05 p.m. first pitch.
-Tyler Roberts will start for the Sweets.
+The Sweets and Black Bears finish their three-game series on Thursday night with a 6:35 p.m. first pitch.
+Matt Imhof will get the start for the Sweets.